 I am based in Tiverton, Mid Devon and I have experience in helping with a number of issues, and especially with loss and bereavement, including complicated grief.
 I am also particularly interested in the area of trauma, historical abuse and survivors of abuse and of false accusation.

-My career as a therapist began quite late in my life, having previously identified as a watercolour artist (I still paint – I practice self care and this is my own therapy!) for many years.
+My career as a therapist began quite late in my life, having previously identified as a watercolour artist for many years.
+I still paint – I practice self care and this is my own therapy!
+There is an example of my work shown below.
+I am inspired to paint images which represent journeys in some way.
 My own experience of loss, which promoted the need to explore my emotional responses, led me eventually to move into counselling.
 I feel that an increase in self awareness together with self compassion can provide opportunities for an almost unbelievable improvement in the experience of life.

 I am a member, Registered and Senior Accredited, of the National Counselling Society (NCS), which means that I am on a voluntary register of counsellors and psychotherapists that has been accredited by the Professional Standards Authority, and which is held by the NCS as well as other professional membership bodies.
 By being on this register I can demonstrate that I work to an acceptable level of ethical standards and have suitable training and expertise.
 The NCS has a robust complaints procedure should there be a need for this, but in the first instance it is always best to talk about the issue first and my aim is to provide a collaborative and open therapeutic relationship.